Phoenix Convention Center: History

-Recent expansion
+Expansion

 A multi-phased $600 million expansion project has nearly tripled the size of the Phoenix Convention Center, making it one of the top 20 convention venues in North America.
 Phase I opened in 2006, with Populous as the design architect and Leo A. Daly as the prime and managing architect.
 Populous served as both design architect and architect of record for Phase II of the expansion, which saw the demolition of the 1972 structure and erection of a new structure in its place.
 It was completed in 2008.